Deadpool & Wolverine: Cast

 New actors playing characters from previous Marvel films include: Aaron W. Reed as Cain Marko / Juggernaut, Mike Waters as Fred Dukes / Blob, and the uncredited Nilly Cetin as Quill, Billy Clements as the Russian, Ayesha Hussain as Psylocke, Chloe Kibble as Callisto, Jade Lye as Lady Deathstrike, Eduardo Gago Muñoz as Azazel, Daniel Medina Ramos as Toad, Curtis Small as Bullseye, and Jessica Walker as Arclight.
 Playing Deadpool variants are: Peggy, a dog actor, as Mary Puppins / Dogpool; Reynolds's wife Blake Lively as the voice of Ladypool, who was physically portrayed by stuntwoman Christiaan Bettridge; two of Reynolds and Lively's children, Inez and Olin, as the voices of Kidpool and Babypool, respectively; Nathan Fillion as the voice of Headpool, a floating head; Matthew McConaughey as the voice of Cowboypool; Wrexham A.F.C. player Paul Mullin as Welshpool; Reynolds's stunt double Alex Kyshkovych as Canadapool; Harry Holland—brother of Tom Holland, who portrays Peter Parker / Spider-Man in the MCU—as Haroldpool; Kevin Fortin as the grey-hooded Zenpool; and Hung Dante Dong as Watari / Roninpool.
 Other Deadpool variants include: the futuristic Deadpool 2099; "Wheezy Wilson" / Golden Age Deadpool, whose suit features a gas mask; Iron Deadpool, a cross between Deadpool and Iron Man; and one inspired by Jackman's role as P. T. Barnum in the film The Greatest Showman (2017).
+James Dryden appears as TVA member Ralph.
 Other cameo appearances include Henry Cavill as a Wolverine variant dubbed "The Cavillrine", Wrexham A.F.C. player Ollie Palmer as a bar patron, and Greg Hemphill as a bartender.
 Chris Hemsworth appears as Thor through repurposed archival footage from the MCU film Thor: The Dark World (2013).